Tapad/tapad-android-sdk/ad-serving/README.md

 5. Click the Show me the code button
 6. If not selected by default, please select the Android App tab to see the relevant instructions

-Place the following line of code in your startup activity's onCreate():
+To guarantee proper initialization regardless of which Activity is started, please place the following line of code in your Application's `onCreate()`:

 ```java
   com.tapad.adserving.AdServing.init(this);